Somerset County Spousal Support Lawyers

 If you are going through a divorce or making modifications to an existing divorce agreement, you should consult with one of our experienced spousal support attorneys in Somerville.
 Our team can help you determine spousal support and alimony payments at the time of divorce consistent with New Jersey law.

-Secure legal representation as soon as possible.
 Call (908) 259-6673 to speak with a team with more than 60 years of combined experience serving Somerset County, Morris County, Union County, Middlesex County, and Essex County.

 There is no hard and fast rule for determining the duration or amount of alimony; NJSA 2A:34-23 sets forth the numerous factors that are taken into consideration when the Court makes an alimony determination: